Home Warranty Septic System Coverage: What's Covered & Is It Worth It?

 • Control boxes and switches

-• One-time septic tank pumping per contract term if a covered backup or stoppage has occurred
+• One-time septic tank pumping per contract term when a covered backup or stoppage has occurred

-• Clearing certain clogs in the septic line and repairs to the main line or ejector pump
+• Clearing certain clogs in the septic line and repairs to the sewage ejector pump

 Commonly Excluded Components